Romanization of Anatolia: Forms of Romanization

-Hellenic Influence
+Hellenic influence

-The Greeks had been in Anatolia for hundreds of years as they had spread along the coastlines with a significant number of City States by the time the Romans had started annexing and inheriting territory in the region.
+The Greeks had been in Anatolia for hundreds of years as they had spread along the coastlines with a significant number of city-states by the time the Romans had started annexing and inheriting territory in the region.
 This influence was important to the Romans as well, as important mythological aspects of the Romans were also based on Greek myths.
 The Trojan War was an important aspect of both cultures which was based in ancient Greece and western Anatolia.
 This Greek culture and local laws would go on to have a dominant influence throughout the area for a long period of time as it was the main language both spoken and written in Anatolia until the end of the Byzantine era.

 The Hellenic presence in the East had several major factors that went into its relation with the Roman culture that was trying to make itself evident after Roman expansion.
 One of these are the vast similarities between the two cultures religions which share a similar pantheon of gods, as well as mythology in the form of texts such as the Odyssey and the Aeneid.
 Even after the Romans took ownership of the land they were never able to fully Romanize (Latinize) the province as successfully as they had in the western reaches of the empire in places such as Gaul.
 This was due to the vast and well-established Hellenic presence and independency that was evident throughout the eastern parts of the empire that lasted well into the end of the Byzantine era which was predominantly Greek.
-It later became officially Greek after Diocletian had split the empire into its eastern and western components and the Byzantines had been fully realised as having separate control of the "Greek" eastern empire.
-However after the Greek speaking Eastern empire gained its Independence in late antiquity Roman (Latin) influence became to fade away or Hellenize it due to the deteriorating relations between the Greek speaking east and the more weakened Latin west.
+It later became officially Greek after Diocletian had split the empire into its eastern and western components and the Byzantines had been fully realized as having separate control of the "Greek" eastern empire.
+However, after the Greek speaking Eastern empire gained its Independence in late antiquity Roman (Latin) influence began to fade away due to the deteriorating relations between the Greek speaking east and the more weakened Latin west.
 The presence of Hellenic culture in the eastern parts of the empire, especially in Anatolia as it was one of the most Hellenic places of the Roman world outside of Greece itself, was important for Rome to maintain control of their provinces.
 Its similarities allowed them to rule more effectively and efficiently than in other areas as it allowed important factors for everyday Roman life in the form of religious worship, city layout and local customs.
 This included the ability to adapt features like the Greek Agora to a Roman forum.